WHAT’S IN THIS REVIEW?

 - A counter is incremented that stores the total number of bytes downloaded/uploaded in a 30 day period

 They’ve mentioned the prospect of an independent audit of the software, saying they plan to do so sometime in the future.
-The pandemic may have put a stop to any plans, but it’s still a major drawback in the here and now.
+The pandemic may have put a stop to any plans over the past year, but it’s still a major drawback in the here and now.

 With only 10GB to play with, speed tests were always going to take a bite out of my available free Windscribe bandwidth.
 I still wanted to see if the high number of free users had an impact on the overall download/upload speeds that are achievable, while I wanted to confirm that there were no limits with the free version.